Disability Accommodations for Resident Students

 It is our goal to ensure all students are provided the opportunity to participate fully in the residential experience at St. Catherine University.
 Students requesting residence hall or dining accommodations for a specific medical condition or disability will work with the Office for Student Accessibility & Accommodations.
 Documentation is required for medical accommodations including meal plan accommodations and emotional support animals.

-To ensure that student rooms, suites, and apartments meet the needs of students with disabilities, we encourage students to work with the Office for Student Accessibility & Accommodations immediately after submitting this Agreement.
+To ensure that student rooms, suites, and apartments meet the needs of students with medical accommodation needs, we encourage students to work with the Office for Student Accessibility & Accommodations immediately after submitting their Housing Application and Agreement.
 This will allow staff to review and plan for the accommodation, which may take 30-60 days to process.
-Please visit the Office for Student Accessibility and Accommodations website for more information and to access the necessary forms: https://www.stkate.edu/life/student-assistance/accessibility-accommodations
+Please visit the Office for Student Accessibility and Accommodations website for more information and to access the necessary forms.

 The student's current health care provider must complete and submit the medical accommodation form.
 Health care provider recommendations will be reviewed, and housing and dining accommodation decisions made based on medical condition.
-To ensure the best access to spaces, current students should complete the medical accommodation process by March 1, 2024 for fall semester housing and January 1, 2025 for spring semester housing.
-New students should complete the process by June 15, 2024 for fall semester housing and January 1, 2025 for spring semester housing.
-After these deadlines the best-fit, available accommodation will be assigned.
+To ensure the best access to spaces, current students should complete the medical accommodation process by March 1, 2025 for fall semester housing and January 1, 2026 for spring semester housing.
+New students should complete the process by June 15, 2025 for fall semester housing and January 1, 2026 for spring semester housing.
+In some instances, if the type of space needed is not available, students with medical accommodations will be placed on a priority waitlist.

 Meal Plans Accommodations